 Our pregnancy stop smoking services can help support you to quit and both you and your baby will feel the benefits straight away.

 Worcestershire Midwifery team Smoking Support Service

 - pregnant women and their household members

-- face to face support with NRT products supplied
+- face to face support with Nicotine Replacement Therapy (NRT) and/or vaping products supplied

 - service opening times: referrals: 24hours a day 7 days a week, office hours evenings and weekends variable

 - home visits offered: yes

 Worcestershire stop smoking service for mothers (and others in the household) with a baby under 3 years old

 - provide 1:1 support with a trained Smoking Cessation Advisor

 - provide point of contact for Nicotine Replacement Therapy (NRT)

 - provide joint family sessions if preferred